Visualize and Assess Classifier Performance in Classification Learner

 The best overall score might not be the best model for your goal.
 A model with a slightly lower overall accuracy might be the best classifier for your goal.
 For example, false positives in a particular class might be important to you.
 You might want to exclude some predictors where data collection is expensive or difficult.

 To find out how the classifier performed in each class, examine the confusion matrix.

-In the scatter plot, view the classifier results.
+Use a scatter plot to examine the classifier results.
+To view the scatter plot for a model, select the model in the Models pane.
+On the Classification Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and then click Scatter in the Validation Results group.
 After you train a classifier, the scatter plot switches from displaying the data to showing model predictions.
-If you are using holdout or cross-validation, then these predictions are the predictions on the held-out observations.
-In other words, each prediction is obtained using a model that was trained without using the corresponding observation.
+If you are using holdout or cross-validation, then these predictions are the predictions on the held-out (validation) observations.
+In other words, the software obtains each prediction by using a model that was trained without the corresponding observation.

 Choose whether to plot model predictions or the data alone.